salty-horse/ibus-uniemoji/README.md

 Installing
 -----------

 To install, type `make install`.
-If your ibus isn't on /usr/share/ibus, you might need to edit the Makefile.
-If you want to install to /usr/local, you need to edit both the Makefile and the xml file.
-Sorry, for now you have to do that by hand.
-(Just don't be difficult and install it in the normal location!)
+If your ibus isn't on /usr/share/ibus, or you want to install to /usr/local, you can pass any of `PREFIX`, `DATADIR`, and `SYSCONFDIR` to `make`.
+You can also pass `DESTDIR` to aid in packaging, or `PYTHON` to use a different Python executable.

 Running
 --------